Click Here

 ADMISSIONS NEWS

-Parent Volunteers Needed for Admissions Open House
+Parent Volunteers Needed for Open House

-Tasks during the open house include being a greeter, helping at a registration table, replenishing snacks, mingling with prospective families, etc. It should be an energizing and fun community-building experience!
+Tasks during the Open House include being a greeter, helping at a registration table, replenishing snacks, mingling with prospective families, etc. It should be an energizing and fun community-building experience!
 For those who can help, our admissions team will follow up with role assignments and additional information.

 Thanks in advance for any help you can provide!
 Please reach out to jbright@belmontday.org with any questions.

-School Tour Guides Needed!
+School Tour Guides Needed

 We request a commitment of at least one 45–60 minute tour per week from October through the December break (excluding Fridays, holidays, and school breaks).
 New to BDS?
-We’d love to have you join the team—no experience needed!
+We’d love to have you join the team—no experience needed.

 Tour guides receive comprehensive training, and the admissions team will work with your schedule to arrange for substitutes in the event of conflicts.
 It’s a fun, rewarding way to connect with families and represent our community.